Samuel Frederick Brocas: Early life

 Samuel Frederick Brocas was born in Dublin around 1792.
-He was the second of the four sons of painter Henry Brocas.
+He was the second of the four sons of the painter Henry Brocas.
 From 1803 to 1807, Brocas studied under his father at the Dublin Society Schools.
-During this time he won medals for flower painting in 1801, etching in 1802 and figure drawing in 1807.
-He was best known for his topographical views, and landscapes in oils and watercolours, working mostly in Dublin, and in Limerick at times.
+During this time, he won medals for flower painting in 1801, etching in 1802 and figure drawing in 1807.
+He was best known for his topographical views and landscapes in oils and watercolours, working mostly in Dublin, and in Limerick at times.

 Career

 Brocas was exhibited in Dublin in 1804, 1809 and 1812.
 The Royal Hibernian Academy (RHA) exhibited his landscapes for the first time in 1828, with pieces depicting the north of Wales, and he continued to exhibit with the RHA until 1847.
 His best-known set of works is his 12 views of Dublin city from 1817.
-These were engraved by his brother Henry, and printed by J. Le Petit of Dublin between 1818 and 1829 entitled Select views of Dublin.
+These were engraved by his brother Henry, and printed by J. Le Petit of Dublin between 1818 and 1829, entitled Select views of Dublin.
 They were planned to be part of a book, Book of views of Ireland, but this was never published.
-From his address, 15 Henry Street, where Brocas lived with his father, he published the folio lithograph he produced, King John's Castle Limerick, in 1826.
+From his address, 15 Henry Street, Dublin, where Brocas lived with his father, he published the folio lithograph he produced, King John's Castle Limerick, in 1826.
 A view of Trinity College and the east portico of the Bank of Ireland is another of the lithographs he produced and published in Dublin.
 He was also a member of the Society of Artists.

-He died at his home 120 Lower Baggot Street, Dublin on 14 May 1847.
+He died at his home, 120 Lower Baggot Street, Dublin, on 14 May 1847.
 The National Gallery of Ireland holds a number of works by him, including two watercolours depicting views of Dublin.
 The V&A Museum and the British Museum each hold two paintings by him.